Accenture/mercury/guides/CHAPTER-5.md

 Note that the PostOffice instance can be created with tracing information in a Unit Test.
 The above example tells the system that the sender is "unit.test", the trace ID is 12345 and the trace path is "POST /api/hello/world".

-For unit test, we need to convert the asynchronous code into "synchronous" so that unit test can run sequentially.
+For unit test, we need to convert the asynchronous code into "synchronous" execution so that unit test can run sequentially.
 "BlockingQueue" is a good choice for this.

 The "hello.world" is an echo function.
-The above unit test sends an event containing a key-value {"a":"b"} and the payload of a HashMap from the DemoPoJo.
+The above unit test sends an event containing a key-value `{"a":"b"}` and the payload of a HashMap from the DemoPoJo.

 If the function is designed to handle PoJo, we can send PoJo directly instead of a Map.